holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.2 Role Assignment

-A Role may control which person fills another Role through a Domain of Role assignment for that Role.
+A Role may control who fills another Role by holding a Domain of assignments to that Role.
 Anyone controlling such a Domain may assign the target Role to anyone willing to fill it, including to several people simultaneously.
 Whoever fills a Role becomes its ***"Role Lead"***.
 A Role Lead may later resign from filling the Role at any time, unless they’ve agreed otherwise.
-Whoever controls the assignment may also remove a Role Lead from filling the Role at any time.
+Whoever controls the assignment may also remove a Role Lead from the Role at any time.
 A Policy may further constrain Role assignments or removals.

 #### 1.2.1 Default Assignment